-SKF offers a condensed version of training courses regionally across the country at various locations and times.
-If there is not a course scheduled in your region, or if you have several plant locations in a certain area, we can usually arrange a regional course at an SKF location in your part of the country.
+SKF offers condensed versions of training courses regionally across the country at various locations and times.
+If there is not a course scheduled in your region, or if you have several plant locations in a certain area, a course can be conducted at an SKF location in your part of the country.

 All courses can be held on-site in your plant at a mutually convenient schedule.
 On-site training brings the instructor expertise and all materials into your plant so that you see applications directly on your equipment.

 2018 Electric Motor Testing User Group